-Living quarters for graduate students, a restaurant for non-resident students, and a club-room for the Throop Club are housed in buildings of temporary construction.
+Another such building contains living quarters for graduate students, a restaurant for non-resident students, and a club-room for the Throop Club.

 In 1947 the Institute obtained temporary buildings from the government.
-These provide for Air Force ROTC headquarters, library, and class rooms; The Institute YMCA; a sanitary engineering laboratory; and studies for graduate students.
+These provide for Air Force ROTC headquarters, library, and class rooms; The Institute YMCA; a sanitary engineering laboratory; a chemical engineering shop; and studies for graduate students.